ocrmypdf/OCRmyPDF/docs/advanced.rst

 OCR for huge images
 -------------------

-Separate from these settings, Tesseract has internal limits on the size of images it will process.
+Tesseract has internal limits on the size of images it will process.
 If you issue ``--tesseract-downsample-large-images``, OCRmyPDF will downsample images to fit Tesseract limits.
 (The limits are usually entered only for scanned images of oversized media, such as large maps or blueprints exceeding 110 cm or 43 inches in either dimension, and at high DPI.)

-``--tesseract-downsample-above`` adjusts the threshold at which images will be downsampled.
+``--tesseract-downsample-above Npixels`` adjusts the threshold at which images will be downsampled.
 By default, only images that exceed any of Tesseract's internal limits are downsampled.